-Read on to discover my top five spiritual books that I’ve been reading lately.
+Read on to discover my top five spiritual books that I have on my bookshelf or Kindle.

-My shaman teacher, Lionel Berman, has spoken often of this book, and yet I only recently downloaded it onto my kindle.
+My shaman teacher, Lionel Berman, has spoken often of this book, and I downloaded it onto my kindle during the pandemic.
 Wow!
-I wish I had discovered it sooner but then this book couldn’t have come at a better time as I struggle with a tragedy at the moment that challenges so much of my own concept of spirituality.
+I wish I had discovered it sooner but then this book couldn’t have come at a better time as I was struggling with a tragedy at that time that challenged so much of my own concept of spirituality.

 Seth is an “energy personality essence” who no longer exists in our physical realm.
 Jane Roberts “channels” his phenomenal knowledge and learnings into this all-encompassing book that frankly blows my mind!
 The first chapter is titled, “I Do Not Have a Physical Body, Yet I Am Writing This Book” and I am so glad he is.
-I’ve learned so much about spirituality and more.
+I’ve learned so much more about spirituality through his shared wisdom.

-He talks about reincarnation, the potentials of the soul, our dreams, and consciousness.
-He talks about the “death” experience in such a way that I can find some solace with a situation I’m dealing with right now (that’s synchronicity for you!)
+He talks about reincarnation, the potential of the soul, our dreams, and our consciousness.
+He talks about the “death” experience in such a way that I can find some solace in a situation I’m dealing with right now (that’s synchronicity for you!)

 Seth goes deep into topics such as a multidimensional God, the nature of good and bad, and the symbolism of religion.
 At times, I had to re-read his chapters to fully grasp his concepts and so many times I found myself saying, ‘Aha, that makes perfect sense.”